jetbrains-academy/gateway-to-pandas/Pandas/Data exploration/Exploring and summarizing data/task.md

 The `describe()` function in pandas provides a comprehensive summary of numerical and categorical data.
-It calculates statistics like count, mean, standard deviation, minimum, maximum, quartiles, and more.
-It helps understand data distribution, identify outliers, and check for missing values.
+It calculates statistics like count, mean, standard deviation, minimum, maximum, quartiles and more.
+It helps understand data distribution, identify outliers and check for missing values.

 `describe()` works with different data types and have different statistics for each data type.